 Gems of Geoscience

-Anyone who spends a minute talking to a geoscientist learns that almost all of them have a beloved rock collection.
-In this new regular section of The Professional Edge, we learn about geoscientists and their profession through their favourite rocks.
+In this regular section of The Professional Edge, we learn about geoscientists and their profession through their favourite rocks.
+In this issue, we talk with Chad Sorba, P.Geo., a technical services manager at Denison Mines Corp.